DesktopECHO/kWSL/README.md

-# kWSL.cmd - KDE Neon for WSL
+# kWSL.cmd • KDE Plasma Desktop for WSL

   - Net-install of KDE Neon on WSL1 using xRDP.
 If you prefer GTK, see [**xWSL**](https://github.com/DesktopECHO/xWSL) or [**Kali-xRDP**](https://github.com/DesktopECHO/Kali-xRDP)
-  - Runs on Windows 10 and Server 2019/2022 (including Hyper-V Core)
+  - Runs on Windows 10 / Windows Server 2019 and newer, including Hyper-V Core.
-  - xRDP Display Server; no additional Xserver download/configuration required
+  - xRDP Display Server; no additional Xserver download/configuration required.
   - High-quality RDP audio playback; video playback and YouTube work well and maintains audio sync.
   - If you want to accesss kWSL remotely, Chrome Remote Desktop is pre-installed (Never expose RDP servers to the Internet.)
 Configuration steps are [**here**](https://github.com/DesktopECHO/kWSL/wiki/Enable-Chrome-Remote-Desktop)